 May not appeal to non-coffee drinkers

 Lake Champlain Chocolates is a certified B Corporation and family business based in Burlington, VT.
 According to the company’s website, products are non-GMO, organic, and use fair trade certified ingredients (whenever possible), and they never use preservatives, extenders, or additives (resulting in a very small ingredient list).
-If you’re an avid coffee lover or your go-to order at the local coffee shop is a mocha, look no further than this Mocha Hot Chocolate, a “lively blend of rich cocoa and aromatic coffee is kissed with a hint of vanilla and cinnamon, perfect when mixed with your favorite milk,” per the company’s website.
-A two-tablespoon serving contains 100 calories and 20 grams of sugar.
-The company also offers traditional, spicy Aztec, and marshmallow varieties (or variety packs), if you want to try their other flavors.
+If you’re an avid coffee lover or your go-to order at the local coffee shop is a mocha, look no further than this Mocha Hot Chocolate.
+A 2-tablespoon serving contains 100 calories and 20 grams of sugar.
+The company also offers traditional, spicy Aztec, and marshmallow varieties (or variety packs), if you want to try other flavors.

 Best Dark Chocolate: Valrhona Dark Hot Chocolate Mix